r1beirin/supermarket-spring/README.md

 **_Warning_**: the best practice to MySQL accounts it's grants just basic permissions.
 But for this project, only for the practice project, I grant all privileges to this account.

 ## Docker
-1. We need package first `mvn package`
+1. We need package first `mvn package`.
+2. To make changes in `application.properties` just modify `docker-compose.yml` with you modifications.
+3. Make the docker with `sudo docker-compose up -d --build`